SEA VEGETABLE : Mirin

 It's much more enjoyable to eat with a certain amount in your mouth

-If mirin is used at home, it is interesting to add it to hot pot dishes instead of shirataki.
-Instead of simmering them together, you can easily enjoy them just by putting them in the finished place.
+Try Mirin with adding to hot pot dishes as alternative to shirataki.
+Instead of simmering them together, you can easily enjoy them just by putting them when served.

-Also, I think it would be delicious to put grated radish and mirin together in about half and half and sprinkle it with ponzu sauce or broth.
-The mirin absorbs the pungency and taste of the radish and gives it texture.
+Also, it would be delicious to put grated radish and Mirin together in about half and half and sprinkle it with ponzu sauce or broth.
+Mirin absorbs the pungency and taste of the radish and gives it texture.

 It has a gentle taste with no peculiarities, so you can season it with any kind of flavor

 It may be delicious to eat rice with wasabi on mirin soaked in soy sauce.
-I also put Sujia Onori on it.
+I also put Suji Anori on it.

-I'm a big maniac, but lately I've been seasoning seaweed with seaweed.
+I'm little niche, but lately I've been seasoning seaweed with seaweed.

 Not all seaweeds are omnipotent, and while they have strengths, they can also be a little lacking, so it's interesting to use seaweeds to help each other.